 We will focus on Perform Automatic Update, Update Windows Defender using the Command prompt or Update the same manually.
-The update process could fail to owe to some error like registry malfunction, NIS issue or sue to the presence of third-party Antivirus, etc. We will see the solution of each section in this post.
+The update process could fail to owe to some errors like registry malfunction, NIS issue or sue to the presence of third-party Antivirus, etc. We will see the solution of each section in this post.
 In the end, we will cover the last resort i.e. Enable the Windows Defender using Group Policy if disabled.
 Therefore, read this article in detail and sort any complexity that exists on your Windows Defender Antivirus.

 Is Windows Defender Update important?